HenrikSamuelsson/STM32F4-LwIP-TCP-IP/Notes/abbreviations.md

 Address Resolution Protocol
 Protocol used for resolution of network layer addresses into link layer addresses.

+**BSD**
+Berkley Software Distribution
+Unix operating system derivative developed and distributed by the University of California, Berkeley, from 1977 to 1995.
+Today the term BSD is often used non-specifically to refer to any of the BSD descendants which together form a branch of the family of Unix-like operating systems.

 **BSP**
 Board Support Package
 Layer in the STM32CubeF4 architecture that offers a set of APIs related to the hardware components mounted on the boards.